angular/components/guides/v9-hammerjs-migration.md

 # V9 HammerJS migration

-In Angular Material version 9, the dependency on HammerJS has been dropped.
+Angular Material, as of version 9, no longer requires HammerJS for any component.
 Components which previously depended on HammerJS, no longer provide a [`HAMMER_GESTURE_CONFIG`][1] that will enable use of HammerJS events in templates.